What is the Capital of Peru?

 The Lima Culture initially occupied Pachacamac; they built important temples and oracles that people from all over the Andes visited.
 From 600 to 1000 AD, it was occupied by the Wari culture, where the temple of Pachacamac became very popular.

 By 1470, the Incas had conquered and occupied the region.
 By 1533, Pachacamas was the most important religious site in the coastal part of Peru; this was mentioned in the chronicles of the Hispanic conquistadors.

 It is located 182 kilometers north of Lima, in the province of Barranca.
 Due to its 5000-year history, it is the oldest civilization in Peru and the American continent, at approximately 5000 years old.
-It is made up of 32 large buildings that are part of a complex system of settlements that show a strong religious ideology.
+It comprises 32 large buildings that are part of a complex settlement system that shows a strong religious ideology.
 These include impressive buildings for ceremonies, neighborhoods for different social classes, a group of small temples, and workshops.

 Caral was listed as a World Heritage site in 2009.

 The Larco Museum is a privately owned pre-Columbian art museum in the Pueblo Libre District of Lima, Peru.
 The museum is located in an 18th-century vice royal building.
 It displays galleries arranged in chronological order and can provide a comprehensive overview of Peru's pre-Columbian 5,000-year history.
 It is famous for its erotic pottery galleries from the pre-Columbian period.

 The Magic Water Circuit symbolizes the restoration of Lima's public spaces.
 It has thirteen cybernetic fountains that use the most up-to-date technology to mix music, water, sound, and lasers into amazing and unique shows.